HZcohort/DiNetxify/docs/md/visual.md

 - **system_font_size** – Font size for the disease system labels on the plot. *(Default: 17)*.
 - **dpi** – Resolution of the output image (dots per inch).
 Higher DPI gives a higher resolution image. *(Default: 200)*.

-Using these, the PheWAS plot will highlight which diseases came out as significantly associated.
-Typically, you’ll see something like a scatter of points or bars, colored by system, maybe labeled for the top hits.
+Using these, the plot will highlight which diseases came out as significantly associated.
+In the polt, you’ll see something like a scatter of points or bars, colored by system, maybe labeled for the top hits.
 In our dummy data, since everything is random, the plot isn’t meaningful medically, but with real data this can quickly show you the pattern of associations.

 ## Comorbidity network plot